pgroonga/pgroonga.github.io/reference/functions/pgroonga-condition.md

 It is because `pgroonga_condition()` function absorbs incompatibility.

 `pgroonga_condition()` function let current writing style when a new attribute value is added because the function can leave out unnecessary attribution value as following sample.
-( In the following sample, `weights`、`scorers`、`schema_name`、`column_name` are left out.
-The details of attribute values would be noted in next "Sytax".
+(In the following sample, `weights`, `scorers`, `schema_name` and `column_name` are left out.
+The details of attribute values would be noted in next "Syntax".
 Here, point is that possibility of leaving out unnecessary attribute values.)

 ```
 title &@~ pgroonga_condition('keyword', index_name => 'index_name')